 - Check the box(es) for the relevant reporting reason(s).
 You may be asked to provide details explaining why the review violates our User Guidelines in this way.
 Be as specific as possible.
 Click Continue when you're done.

 - A report summary will show which reasons you've selected to report the review.
 Make sure these are correct.
 Click Back if you need to change your reasons or Continue to proceed.
-You can also remove individual reasons for reporting by clicking the cross in the upper right corner of each blue box.
+You can also remove individual reasons for reporting by clicking the cross in the upper right-hand corner of each blue box.

 - Next, a window will appear asking you to create a public version of your report.
 Your public reporting reason will be visible to everyone on Trustpilot.